nualagr/the-lord-of-the-rings-game/README.md

 <br>

-The *one-ring-font* by [Gaut Fonts](https://www.fontspace.com/gaut-fonts) was used for creating the ring design on the back of the Mordor Card Pack cards.
+The *one-ring-font* by [Gaut Fonts](https://www.fontspace.com/gaut-fonts) was used to create the ring design on the back of the Mordor Card Pack cards.

 <img src="documentation/readme-images/the-one-ring-font-example.png" height="auto%" width="100%" alt="Ringbearer Medium font example" />